spences10/react-seo-component/README.md

 ## Thanks

-Thanks to @LekoArts for the initial components detailed in his Gatsby Prismic starter.
+Thanks to [@LekoArts] for the initial components detailed in his Gatsby [Prismic starter].

 ## Resources